Minnesota Real Estate Foreclosures

 Anyone.
 However, because of Minnesota’s redemption rules, it is rare for anyone other than the foreclosing creditor to bid at a foreclosure sale.
 In almost all cases, the highest bidder is the foreclosing creditor.

 3. Does the foreclosing creditor need to bring cash to the foreclosure sale?
+What about other bidders?

 No. The foreclosing creditor may “credit bid” all or some of the debt secured by the mortgage.
 The mortgage debt is satisfied or partially satisfied by the amount of the foreclosing creditor’s bid.
 Accordingly, the foreclosing creditor should carefully consider the value of its collateral and other potential sources of recovery (including guarantors and other collateral) before attending the sale.
 Any other party who bids at the sheriff’s sale must bid with cash or certified funds.